GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 ### Deleting Sigfox backend callback configurations

-If the GCP integration callbacks are the only ones configured in your Sigfox backend for this device type, you can use a script to delete them all:
+If the Google Cloud integration callbacks are the only ones configured in your Sigfox backend for this device type, you can use a script to delete them all:

 On your local development machine, execute the following: